-- To identify pupils with SEND and to ensure their needs are met. - To ensure that children with SEND join in with all activities at school. - To ensure that all learners make the best progress. - To ensure that parents are informed of their child's SEND and that there is effective communication between parents and school. - To ensure that pupils express their views and are involved appropriately in decisions relating to their education.
+- To identify pupils with SEND as early as possible and to ensure their needs are met consistently. - To ensure that children with SEND join in fully with all activities at school. - To ensure that all learners make the best progress possible and have high aspirations. - To ensure that parents are informed of their child's SEND, the interventions in place to support them and that there is effective communication between parents and school. - To ensure that pupils express their views and are involved appropriately in decisions relating to their education.